 Senversa collects a range of personal information in the course of its operations, for purposes that are directly related to its core functions or activities.
-Senversa collects personal information about you for the following reasons:
+The types of personal information that we collect about you may include:

-Senversa collects personal information which is given to us by you.
-You may do this because you wish to receive a particular service, or because you wish to give us feedback or make a complaint.
+Senversa collects personal information only by lawful and fair means.
+Senversa generally collects personal information which is given to us by you.
+You may provide this information because you wish to receive a particular service, or because you wish to give us feedback or make a complaint.

 When Senversa collects personal information from you, we will generally inform you of the reason the information is being collected and how we will use it (unless the reason for collection is self-evident).